oaq-docs/publisher/articles/account_management.md

 OAQ is designed to be a multi-tenant platform, which means multiple publishers can use it simultaneously with their own users and branding.
 This means your organization's data will remain invisible to other publishers.

-Note that when we say "publisher" in this documentation, we mean an organization with an [organization type](organizations) of _publisher_.
-The other organization type available is _library_.
+Note that when we say "publisher" in this documentation, we mean an organization with an [organization type](organizations) of **publisher**.
+The other organization type available is [**library**](https://oaq-docs.github.io/library-workflow).

 ## Types of account roles

-The OAQ application supports several types of **account roles**, each with different views and access.
-Here they are in order from most to least permissions:
+The OAQ application supports several types of **account roles**, each with different views and permissions.
+Here they are in order from most to least access:

 | Account role | Permissions |
 |--|--|